AmoahDevLabs/AmoahDevLabs/README.md

 - ⚙️ I dive into systems programming with C and Rust, building robust and efficient solutions.
 - 🚀 I appreciate Go for its simplicity and performance in building scalable applications.
 - 🌟 Javascript powers my front-end development and interactive web applications.
-- 📱 Flutter powers my front-end development for mobile platforms.
+- 📱 Kotlin and Jetpack Compose powers my front-end development for mobile platforms.

 ## Projects